Dalimil/Find-and-Replace-Browser-Extension/README.md

 However, for replacement (where the original content must be deleted first) it proved very unreliable, because `execCommand` operates on the active cursor selection, which can be programmatically set by manipulating the `Selection` object, but since there's no way to tell it to select only the text content itself it ended up deleting whole DOM tags and even after a lot of testing it wasn't reliably able to replace parts of text in a post and pass through all the automatic DOM manipulation that Facebook implements.
 Therefore, we disable the extension on Facebook and Messenger for now.

-#### How to fix CodeMirror (and thus Jupyter Notebook)
-CodeMirror is using hidden textareas for input from the user and then they are shadowing this in a formatted DOM that is displayed to the user.
-This is how CodeMirror 2 is implemented, the previous version was using contenteditable and Document design mode to display formatted text, but this turned out to be very inconsistent across browsers, and buggy in general (See http://codemirror.net/1/story.html and http://codemirror.net/doc/internals.html).

-If we had a single mirrored textarea, our extension would work just fine.
-However, CodeMirror has been around for several years and the current 5th version implements things differently (http://codemirror.net).
-After the plugin is initialized it waits for the user to click somewhere in the editable area, which is in fact non-editable DOM, that adds a virtual cursor animation to appear as one.
-It then spawns an empty textarea in that section of a line and waits for the user's keyboard input.
-This small textarea is immediately cleared and reset when the plugin area loses focus or when the user selects a different line (or in fact any mouse click), with the typed content being commited into the non-editable DOM to visually reflect changes.

-This behaviour prevents our extension from working because there is no content in the spawned textarea, and it doesn't have access to the non-editable DOM that is displayed (because we limit our extension to editable text areas, rather than consider any HTML).
-Therefore fixing CodeMirror (and thus all sites using it, including Jupyter Notebook) would mean implementing find & replace for any HTML - something that we decided not to do in the initial software specification.

 ### Feedback & Iteration

 #### Changelog (releases)